 Our campsite in the Masai Mara was Ndovu.
 It is on the Oloololo gate side, away from the crowds of the busy and more commercial areas of the Masai Mara.
 This allowed us to have some of the lions and other sightings to ourselves, rather than sharing them with up to 30 plus vehicles fighting for positions in the busier areas.

-The actual sightings of the lions were many, but the felines are usually sleeping and obstructed by the grass.
+While the actual sightings of the lions were many, the felines are usually sleeping and obstructed by the grass.
 Sometimes it requires patience and a good guide to wait until they move.
 Sometimes we would continue game driving and come back to the location.
 Usually, the lions would move around 6-6.30 pm.
 Camping inside the park was a bonus as we could stay late, whereas other vehicles had to leave well before the park closed at 7 pm to get back to their accommodation.
 The same at sunrise – we had the park to ourselves.

 Our 400mm lens was adequate for photographing most of the wildlife.
 A 600mm lens would have been perfect for the flamingos though!